-- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - Real taxonomy aligned

-Real taxonomy aligned.
-At the date of preparation of this periodic information document, the management company does not have all the necessary data to determine the alignment of investments with the taxonomy, excluding sovereign bonds.
-The percentage of alignment of investments with the taxonomy, including sovereign bonds being by construction a real minimum proportion is taken up accordingly.

-What was the share of investments made in transitional and enabling activities?
+- \ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - \\ Real taxonomy aligned - \\\Real taxonomy aligned.
+At the date of this periodic information document, the management company does not have all the necessary data to determine the alignment of investments with the taxonomy excluding sovereign bonds.
+The percentage of alignment of investments with the taxonomy including sovereign bonds being by construction a real minimum proportion, this same figure is used accordingly. - What was the share of investments made in transitional and enabling activities?